se-edu/se-book/cppToJava/classes/definingClasses/text.md

 As you know,
 * Defining a class introduces a new object type.
 * Every object belongs to some object type; that is, it is an instance of some class.
-* A class definition is like a template for objects: it specifies what attributes the objects have and what methods can operate on them.
+* A class definition is like a template for objects: it specifies what attributes the objects have and what methods they have.
 * The `new` operator instantiates objects, that is, it creates new instances of a class.
 * The methods that operate on an object type are defined in the class for that object.